bazel-contrib/SIG-rules-authors/go-tutorial.md

 </tr>
 <tr>
   <td><code translate="no" dir="ltr">/<wbr>/<wbr>:all</code></td>
-  <td>All targets in the top-level package, if there is a `BUILD` file at the
+  <td>All targets in the top-level package, if there is a `BUILD.bazel` file at the
   root of the workspace.</td>
 </tr>
 </tbody></table>